 - Secondary servers

 - Primary servers

-2. Select “Uninstall a Configuration Manager Site” option.
+2. Select the “Uninstall a Configuration Manager Site” option.

 When there is a secondary site attached to the primary site, we must remove the secondary site before you can uninstall the primary site.
-Otherwise it won’t allow you to proceed with uninstallation.
+Otherwise, it won’t allow you to proceed with the uninstallation.

 3. Click Yes and Next

 4. We can verify the ConfigMgrSetup.log file for more details about the uninstallation of the site.

 INFO: Entering THREAD_Deinstall